zhenghaohe/zhenghao.me/content/blog/performance.md

 <div class='tip tip-left'>
 <p>
 The amount of factors that need to be taken into consideration when deciding on whether to use Client-side rendering or SSR is not trivial.
+I couldn't possibly cover all of them in this blog post.
 </p>
 </div>

 6. For client side rendered applications, they do not have all of the user specific data from the beginning so they have to request everything to fill in the blanks.
 And those requests don’t start happening until the bundle is fully downloaded.
 You can use server side rendering to inline page data into the HTML, where you calculate the API data on the server side – and include it directly into the HTML response.
 That leads to reducing the initial page load time.
 But we still have to wait for the JS files to reach the user before anything can be interactive (hydration).

-   - If you content is highly cacheable, you can take advantage of pre-rendered HTML e.g. Gatsby
+   - If you content is highly cacheable, you can take advantage of pre-rendered HTMLs or Static Site Generation e.g. Gatsby

-7) A more radical idea: if we are dealing with a homepage, we might only use React on the server to do server side rendering and use only ship vanilla JavaScript down to the clients. <a href="https://twitter.com/netflixuie/status/923374215041912833?lang=en">Netflix has done this to their landing page</a> and it resulted in a 50% performance improvement
+7. A more radical idea: If we are dealing with a homepage, we might only use React on the server to do server side rendering and use only ship vanilla JavaScript down to the clients. <a href="https://twitter.com/netflixuie/status/923374215041912833?lang=en">Netflix has done this to their landing page</a> and it resulted in a 50% performance improvement

 ## 2. the rendering performance

-Most browser use Just-in-time compilation, that means your app compiles on the clients’ machine.
-Especially for single page apps, You are sending your user the entire application for them to compile and build.
+Most browser use Just-in-time compilation, that means your app compiles on the clients’ machines.
+Especially for single page apps, You are sending your users the entire application for them to compile and build.

-1. You can cache JS files in the HTTP cache to take advantage of bytecode caching.
-Most modern browsers do this, the browser would have the bytecode cached so it doesn't pay the cost for compiling it.
+1. You can cache JS files in the HTTP cache to take advantage of <a href='https://blog.mozilla.org/javascript/2017/12/12/javascript-startup-bytecode-cache/'>bytecode caching</a>.
+Most modern browsers do this, the browser would have the bytecode cached so it doesn't pay the cost for compiling it again.

 <div class='tip tip-left'>
 <p>